apache/shenyu-website/content/en/projects/shenyu/monitor-plugin/index.md

 ## Technical Solutions

 * Flow Diagram
     ![](https://yu199195.github.io/images/soul/soul-metrics.png)
-* Make even tracking in shenyu gateway by asynchronous or synchronous mode.
+* Make even tracking in ShenYu Gateway by asynchronous or synchronous mode.

 * The `prometheus` server pulls metrics' through http request, and then displays it by `Grafana`.